 Recent research has found that diversity among employees often goes hand-in-hand with improved employee engagement.
 Today’s employee is concerned with more than just the monetary gains that having a career lend, they want to know that the work they are doing matters and that the company that they are a part of cares about creating a diverse and inclusive environment.
 Today’s employee is concerned with making a difference, and this ideal extends to how they would like their work environment to be.
 This includes being part of a diverse, and inclusive work environment.

+A recent study found that inclusive companies are 1.7 times more likely to be innovation leaders in their market.
 Organizations are beginning to realize the importance of creating a work environment that is diverse and inclusive, because of the positive impact that these initiatives have on their overall employee engagement.
-A McKinsey study found companies in the top quartile for ethnic and racial diversity in management were 35% more likely to have financial returns above their industry mean.
-In fact the combination of employee engagement and gender diversity results in 46% to 58% higher financial performance for business units with above average engagement and gender diversity.
+A McKinsey study found companies in the top quartile for ethnic and racial diversity in management were 36% more likely to have financial returns above their industry mean.
+In fact the combination of employee engagement and 3gender diversity results in 46% to 58% higher financial performance for business units with above-average engagement and gender diversity.
 By creating an environment focused on diversity and inclusion you are making sure that your company stands out above the competition.

 However, even though there have been many great strides taken in making sure that many companies have diversity and inclusion initiatives, there is still much work to be done.

-- Companies reporting the highest levels of racial diversity in their organizations bring in nearly 15 times more sales revenue than those with lowest levels of racial diversity.
+Companies reporting the highest levels of racial diversity in their organizations bring in nearly 15 times more sales revenue than those with the lowest levels of racial diversity.